Our Organization and History

 The Colorado & Wyoming Railway (C&W) was formed in 1899 as a subsidiary of CF&I. This railroad transported iron ore from southeastern Wyoming, and coal from the southern Colorado mountains to the Pueblo steel mills until the 1980s.
 Today, the C&W still maintains a small operation on five miles of track within the steel mill itself.
 The Pueblo Railway Foundation is proud to maintain the only collection of C&W locomotives and cars in operating condition.

 Pueblo is also home to the Transportation Technology Center, one of only a handful of railroad testing facilities in the world.
+The facility is a subsidiary of the Association of American Railroads.
 New locomotives and rolling stock, some from abroad, are tested here for performance and safety.
-The facility is a subsidiary of the Association of American Railroads.
+In the 1970s, back when the facility was known as the High Speed Ground Test Center, our high-speed train prototypes were tested here.